 Access: Our publications are freely available online.
 There is no need for any kind of registration to access them.

 Revenue sources: Enough start-up fund is available to run the journal smoothly without having to rely on author fees or any other revenue sources.
-Article processing fee may be introduced in the future.

 Advertising: We do not accept third-party advertisements.

 Publishing schedule: Each calendar year will have one volume.
 JCBMR publishes articles as soon as the final copy-edited version is approved by the authors rather than waiting for a collection of articles.
 Also, each article is published in its respective category (editorial, review, original or commentary).
 As a result, the page numbers in the 'Table of Contents' displayed for each issue will reflect this rather than numerical order.
 This policy is mentioned here.